t-richards/jpegify/README.md

 conversion results, along with a helpful "percent filesize reduction" column to assist you in making your quality choice.

+If you're on GNU/Linux, the program will open your default file browser via `xdg-open` and navigate to the directory with the `.jpg` image results.
+You can extract your desired image from this directory, or you can forget it exists and the whole directory will be deleted when the program finishes.

 # What do I need to use this?

  - Ruby, with bundler.